Barry Andrews (politician)

 Barry Andrews (born 16 May 1967) is an Irish politician who serves as a Member of the European Parliament (MEP) for the Dublin constituency.
 He is a member of Fianna Fáil, part of Renew Europe.
 He previously served as Minister of State for Children from 2008 to 2011.
 He was a Teachta Dála (TD) for the Dún Laoghaire constituency from 2002 to 2011.

 The Andrews family have a long connection with Fianna Fáil.
 Before entering political life, Andrews was a secondary school teacher.
 He was the Director-General of the Dublin-based Institute of International and European Affairs (IIEA), a partly Irish State-funded EU think tank, since 2017.
-He was CEO of GOAL from 2012 to 2016, during which the agency grew from a turnover of €60m to more than €150m.
-He announced his resignation to allow for ‘a fresh start in terms of leadership’ in October 2016 in the wake of a fraud in the charity that was discovered in March 2016.
+He was CEO of GOAL from 2012 to 2016, during which the agency grew from a turnover of €60 million to more than €150M.
+He announced his resignation to allow for ‘a fresh start in terms of leadership’ in October 2016 in the wake of a fraud in relation to alleged bribery and bid-rigging on humanitarian aid contracts for Syria, that was discovered in March 2016.

 Early career and personal life

+He was born in Dublin into a political family.
+His grandfather, Todd Andrews, fought in the War of Independence and became a founder-member of Fianna Fáil, and his grandmother, Mary Coyle, was a member of Cumann na mBan.
+Andrews's father, David Andrews served as a TD from 1965 to 2002 and is a former Foreign Minister, while his uncle, Niall Andrews, was a former Fianna Fáil TD and MEP and his cousin, Chris Andrews (son of Niall Andrews), has been a Sinn Féin TD since 2020 (having previously served as a Fianna Fáil TD from 2007 to 2011).
+In April 2018, Andrews was described as "part of Fianna Fáil royalty".